devclinton/IDM-CMS/documentation/RLeaping.rst

 RLeaping
 ========

-RLeaping [1]_ is a solver developed for speeding up the standard stochastic simulation algorithm.
-In the standard stochastic simulation algorithm (Gillespie’s method [2]_) each reaction is simulated individually.
+RLeaping [1]_ is a solver developed for speeding up the :doc:`standard stochastic simulation algorithm <Gillespie>` [2]_.
+In the standard stochastic simulation algorithm, each reaction is simulated individually.
 In RLeaping, reactions are grouped together and executed at the same time.
 While leaping methods are approximate, they result in faster simulations.

 RLeaping can be supplied with four parameters: ``epsilon``, ``theta``, ``sortingInterval``, and ``verbose``.
 However, if the user does not supply these values, default values will be used.
 It is recommended to not change the default values unless there is reason to do so.
 If one wishes to speed up the simulation time, the ``epsilon`` parameter should be made larger.
 Note however that the accuracy of the method will decrease if epsilon is made larger.